 Unlike most Silicon Valley neighborhoods Barron Park hastens back to the era of a simpler time, where family and community were rooted in the hearts and minds of its residents.

-"The rural area atmosphere, wide variety of houses and great school district" top the list of reasons Ken Tani, former executive board member of the Barron Park Association (BPA), chose to call this community home.
+"The rural area atmosphere, wide variety of houses and great school district" top the list of reasons Ken Tani, former president of the Barron Park Association (BPA), chose to call this community home.
 But the reason he remains is "the multi-cultural caliber of residents."

 Barron Park's history dates back to 1925 when it was laid out as a 62-lot Santa Clara County subdivision by Colonel Sebastian Jones, along El Camino Real, La Selva Drive and Barron Avenue.
 Between the 1920s and '30s agriculture was its mainstay.
 Fruit orchards could be seen from El Cerrito to Encina Grande Park, and on the land where Gunn High School is located, dairy cattle grazed.